Explore Kenya's Magical Culture

 Masai Mara Game Reserve The most known wildlife reserve in Kenya is the Masai Mara.
 Split in two by the famous Mara River where 2.000.000 migrating wildebeest and zebras make a spectacular attempt to cross the river safely.
 The Masai Mara game reserve is situated in a huge valley which came into existence when the Great Rift Valley was formed.
 In the East and north caved in by the Loita and Ithong hills and in the

 west, you will find the imposing Esoit-Oloolo mountains.
-The reserve is part of gigantic eco system together with the Serengeti in Tanzania.
+The reserve is part of a gigantic ecosystem together with the Serengeti in Tanzania.
 It is home to the largest migration in the world.

 Masai Mara Game drive